 Usually no tests are needed for growing pains.
 A doctor can usually diagnose growing pains from your description and by examination.
 There should be nothing unusual to find on examination of a child with growing pains.
 Blood tests and X-rays would be normal in a child with growing pains.
 So there is no need to do these tests unless there are symptoms or signs suggesting other causes.

-Simple pain relief is all that is needed.
+Simple pain relief is all that is needed as the treatment for growing pains.
 Some options which may be helpful are:

 - Heat pads.